Kelly, Marte HR as Diamondbacks finish sweep, beat Jays 8-2

 TRAINER’S ROOM

 Diamondbacks: SS Nick Ahmed (left foot) was replaced by Dyson in the third.
+Lovullo said Ahmed was injured Saturday and could return as soon as Monday.
 Dyson went to center field and Marte moved in from center to play shortstop. … OF Adam Jones (right hamstring) was held out of the starting lineup for a fourth straight game.
 Jones ran on the field and shagged fly balls before the game.
 He last played Tuesday.

 Blue Jays: 3B Vladimir Guerrero Jr. got the day off.